-Our approach to facilitating your healing & recovery is to help you get you back to your normal life as soon as possible.
+- Our approach to facilitating your healing & recovery is to help you get you back to your normal life as soon as possible.

-Our Specialist Plastic Surgeons are dedicated to keeping you as comfortable as possible during your pre-operative sessions, your surgical procedure and your healing time following surgery.
+- Our Specialist Plastic Surgeons are dedicated to keeping you as comfortable as possible during your pre-operative sessions, your surgical procedure and your healing time following surgery.
 A Post-Surgery Rapid Recovery Pack is provided to patients which includes products proven to accelerate your healing.
 Getting good sleep can also help.

 - If your work is highly physically demanding, however, it may take longer before you are able to return.

 - Yes, an overnight stay in Hospital is generally required for most Rhinoplasty procedures.

-- It may or may not be mandatory however – ask your Surgeon about the PROS and CONS of overnight stay after Rhinoplasty (most patients DO stay in hospital in Australia for 1 to 2 nights after nose surgery).
+- It may or may not be mandatory, however – ask your Surgeon about the PROS and CONS of overnight stay after Rhinoplasty (most patients DO stay in hospital in Australia for 1 to 2 nights after nose surgery).

 - This helps patients receive post-surgery monitoring and quality post-op care.